opendocsg/slw-judgments-backfill/2010_SGHC_62/report.md

 **The statutory provisions**

-24     As I explained in _ABC Co v XYZ Co Ltd_ [2003] 3 SLR(R) 546 at [3], art 34, Sch 1 of the Act deals with the recourse that a party to an arbitration has when he is not satisfied with an arbitral award.
+24     As I explained in _ABC Co v XYZ Co Ltd_ <span class="citation">[2003] 3 SLR(R) 546</span> at [3], art 34, Sch 1 of the Act deals with the recourse that a party to an arbitration has when he is not satisfied with an arbitral award.
 Article 34(1) makes it clear that recourse to a court against an arbitral award may be made _only_ by an application for setting aside in accordance with para (2) and para (3) of the article.

 25     The provisions which SSGC relied on read: